 AMD CodeAnalyst has been succeeded by AMD’s CodeXL.
 With the exception of critical bug fixes, there will be no new versions of CodeAnalyst.
-For new features, continuous support and a unified developer tools suite, please visit AMD’s CodeXL web page and check out the CodeXL Forum.
+For new features, continuous support and a unified developer tools suite, please visit the CodeXL web page.
 CodeAnalyst has reached end of life and is no longer supported, but is provided here without warranty as a convenience.

 Key Features & Benefits:

 Understand OpenCL API execution; Optimize heterogeneous computing applications; Quickly find performance hot-spots; Diagnose performance issues using AMD technology; Tune managed (e.g. Java, .Net) and native code (e.g. OpenCL, C, C++, Fortran); Analyze programs on multi-core and NUMA platforms; Easy to use graphical user interface and command line tools; Analyze programs within Visual Studio (2003, 2005 and 2010); Available for both Linux and Windows platforms.

 What can AMD CodeAnalyst do for you?